Damp Proofing Northern Ireland | Dry Rot Treatments | Damp Timber Survey Reports | Wet Rot Treatments | CSRT | CSSW Qualified Surveyor

 The main differences between dry rot and wet rot are the degree of development of mycelium on the wood surface and the ability of the fungus to spread into other timbers via adjacent masonry.
 It is important that the two types of decay be distinguished since they require different treatment.

-Serpula lacrymans develops extensively on the surface of infected timber and in still, humid conditions produces a mass of cotton wool-like growth.
+Serpula lacrymans develops extensively on the surface of infected timber and in still, humid conditions produce a mass of cotton wool-like growth.
 Water droplets are often produced on the surface of the mycelium.

 This type of rot is caused principally by Coniophora puteana.
 Poria vaillantii is another important wet rot fungus and a number of less common fungi also occur.
 While each fungus has its own unique features, the general appearance of wet rot is similar – as is the treatment.
 Wet rot is typically confined to the area of dampness because the mycelium does not spread into walls.